tewarid/tewarid.github.io/_posts/2011/2011-04-08-a-simple-tcp-proxy-in-node.js.md

 ---
 # A simple TCP proxy in Node.js

-A simple TCP proxy that may be used to access a service on another network.
+A TCP proxy built with Node.js, that may be used to access a service on another network, is available at [GitHub](https://github.com/tewarid/node-tcp-proxy).

 It is an extensible replacement for socat when used thus